NeurosynLabs/Neurosyn.Guru/README.md

 ## 🚀 Getting Started

-Neurosyn Guru is available exclusively on Poe, providing an interactive experience optimized for efficiency and precision.
+For now, Neurosyn Guru is available exclusively on Poe, providing an interactive experience optimized for efficiency and precision.

 1. 🔗 Install Poe